Have you ever considered your brand positioning?

 II.
 Word marks Logo

-Wordmarks logos also consist of the only font but with the full name of the company.
+Wordmark logos also consist of only one font, but with the full name of the company.
 Our logo is one example of these kinds of logos.

 III.
 Pictorial Logo